youzan/vant/src/toast/README.md

 ### Singleton

-Toast use singleton mode by default, if you need to pop multiple Toast at the same time, you can refer to the following example
+Toast use singleton mode by default, if you need to pop multiple Toast at the same time, you can refer to the following example:

 ```js
 Toast.allowMultiple();